 Stations provide the crucial interface between a station environment and the Link light rail system and to the network of other stations within the Central Puget Sound region.
-The guidelines within this chapter serve to reinforce both the Service Goals (section 2.1.1) and the Passenger Goals (section 2.1.2).
+The guidelines within this chapter serve to reinforce both the Service Goals, Section 2.1.1, and the Passenger Goals, Section 2.1.2.
 Focusing on these sets of goals from the arrival at a light rail station plaza or other urban threshold through the station to the platform and the reverse journey to exit the station will help create priorities, manage design trade-offs, and enable faster decision-making for design teams.

 The first three Passenger Goals are to provide a simple, seamless, and intuitive passenger journey.
 These terms are used synonymously with "intuitive passenger wayfinding" throughout this chapter to describe a passenger's ability to navigate comfortably without reading signs.
-Signage provides a secondary backup system to sightlines and spatial legibility.
+Signage provides a secondary backup system to sight lines and spatial legibility.

-As described in section 2.2 Passenger - the Focus, the arrival at the station is experienced differently by everyday users, occasional users, first-time riders, people traveling in groups or with other family members, those with different navigational abilities and needs, or some combination of this list.
+As described in Section 2.2

+Passenger - the Focus, the arrival at the station is experienced differently by everyday users, occasional users, first-time riders, people traveling in groups or with other family members, those with different navigational abilities and needs, or some combination of this list.
 The station design must serve them all.

-Examples of different station types have been laid out (section 3.1) to help the design team understand the preferred direction of future stations, encompassing lessons learned from previous stations.
-Section 3.2 addresses the first three Passenger Goals (simple seamless, intuitive) through the Station Design Principles.
+Standard Station Typologies - Tunnel, Elevated, and At-Grade - are laid out in Section 3.1 to help the design team understand the direction of future stations, encompassing lessons learned from previous stations.
+Section 3.2 addresses the first three Passenger Goals - simple. seamless, and intuitive - through the Station Design Principles.
 Section 3.3 covers the station elements to which those principles are applied.
 Section 3.4 focuses on the fourth Passenger Goal of creating resiliency in both the passenger journey and within the station itself.